cobweb-eu/QA_wps_processes/readme.md

 ## Installation
 ### Docker image installation

 A Docker image with Tomcat, R, 52NorthWPS and the Quality Control processes is available.
-The image is forked from the 52North [tethys_docker](https://github.com/tethysplatform/tethys_docker), uses 52North WPS 3.3.0 (with some patches applied) is started in the same way with:
+The image is forked from the 52North [tethys_docker](https://github.com/tethysplatform/tethys_docker), uses 52North WPS 3.3.0 (with some patches applied) and is started in the same way with:

     $ sudo docker run -d -p 8010:8010 --name n52wps maptopixel/n52wps-mvn-git

-Note: for correct configuration, you will need to amend the hostname in the wps_config_geotools.xml to match your own host.
+Note: for correct configuration of the runtime docker container, you will need to amend the hostname in the 52North WPS wps_config_geotools.xml to match your own host.
 I.e. edit the the line that starts ``<Server protocol`` in /usr/share/tomcat7-wps/wpshome/config/wps_config_geotools.xml

 ### Full installation instructions